eklicious/gke-load-tester/README.md

         $ gcloud container clusters get-credentials $CLUSTER \
         --zone $ZONE \
         --project $PROJECT
-You might have to increase max-nodes if you want to achieve massive scale.

 2. Clone tutorial repo in a local directory on your cloud shell environment